zemation/cloud-master-io-library/cloud-services/google-cloud-platform/gcp-certifications/associate-cloud-engineer/section-1/google-associate-cloud-engineer-1-1.md

 By using member roles in GCP IAM, you can ensure that each member has the appropriate level of access to your GCP resources, and that access is controlled and monitored according to your organization's policies and regulations.

+Here are some best practices for applying organizational policies to the resource hierarchy in Google Cloud Platform:

+- Define the scope of the policy: Before applying a policy to a resource hierarchy, it is important to define the scope of the policy.
+Determine which resources and projects the policy will apply to and ensure that it is properly scoped.
+- Develop a comprehensive policy hierarchy: Create a policy hierarchy that is consistent with your organization's structure and policies.
+This will help ensure that policies are organized in a logical and easy-to-understand manner.
+- Clearly define policy ownership and responsibilities: Assign ownership and responsibilities for each policy, including who is responsible for implementing and enforcing the policy.
+- Monitor policy compliance: Regularly monitor policy compliance to ensure that policies are being followed and enforced.
+Use tools like Google Cloud Security Command Center to identify and address policy violations.
+- Use role-based access control (RBAC): Use RBAC to control access to resources and ensure that only authorized individuals have access to sensitive data and resources.
+- Regularly review and update policies: Policies should be regularly reviewed and updated to ensure that they remain effective and up-to-date with the latest security best practices and compliance requirements.
+- Ensure policy enforcement: Policies should be enforced at all times, including during resource provisioning, configuration changes, and software deployments.

+By following these best practices, organizations can help ensure that their policies are effectively applied to their resource hierarchy, resulting in better security, compliance, and governance of their Google Cloud Platform resources.

 ### Managing users and groups in Cloud Identity (manually and automated)
 Cloud Identity is a cloud-based identity and access management service that allows you to manage users, groups, and devices in your organization.
 Managing users and groups in Cloud Identity can be done manually or through automated methods.